 A chest radiograph may also show other sequelae from sickle cell disease such as bone infarcts, rib enlargement and cardiomegaly (from anaemia).

 May show a mosaic perfusion pattern that could be associated with a pleural effusion.
+The radiographic signs above may also be seen on CT.

 General imaging differential considerations include: